On Motion Blur and Deblurring in Visual Place Recognition: Results and Discussion

 DeblurGANv2 proves to be the most effective and robust choice of the three when applied to VPR, providing larger and more consistent improvements in VPR performance.
 Its strong performance can be attributed to its emphasis on multi-scale deblurring.
-Its use of a feature pyramid network enables deblurring across broad spatial resolutions, and its double-scale discriminator considers both local and global spatial contexts, which may support larger and more complex blur patterns.
-Unlike the other methods, GShift-Net is developed for video deblurring, and implicitly aggregates temporal and spatial information in its shift blocks.
+Its use of a feature pyramid network enables deblurring across broad spatial resolutions, which may support larger and more complex blur patterns.
+Unlike the other methods, GShift-Net is developed for video deblurring and implicitly aggregates temporal and spatial information in its shift blocks.
 By shifting feature groups across frames, it increases the receptive field.
-This method performs relatively poor out of the three methods, however, interestingly, we can see that GShift-Net accounts for some of the best scores with blur level 240 by a large margin, such as when combined with Eigenplaces on \casMX{}, we see a gain of 0.152.
+This method performs relatively poorer than the other three, however, interestingly, we can see that GShift-Net accounts for some of the best scores with blur level 240 by a large margin, such as when combined with Eigenplaces on \casMX{}, we see a gain of 0.152.
 This may indicate that adjacent frames could provide valuable information when context is lost under extreme blur conditions.
 Future work could explore the importance of temporal information under varying degrees of image degradation.
-The impacts of FFTFormer resemble DeblurGANv2, however, it does not provide as significant gains.
+The impacts of FFTFormer resemble DeblurGANv2, however, it does not provide significant gains.
 More often than not, it still shows measurable improvement over no deblurring, and even when performance drops, it is minimal.
-These results are unexpected as FFTFormer achieves greater PSNR and SSIM than DeblurGANv2 on 'GoPro', 'RealBlur' \cite{rim_2020_ECCV} and 'HIDE' evaluation.
+These results are unexpected as FFTFormer achieves greater performance than DeblurGANv2 on 'GoPro', 'RealBlur' \cite{rim_2020_ECCV} and 'HIDE' evaluation.
 Their differences in training data may align more or less with the variations present in our benchmark.
 Notably, DeblurGANv2 and GShift-Net were further trained on the DVD \cite{Su_2017_CVPR} dataset, providing additional videos captured at 240 fps, and DeblurGANv2 on the NFS video dataset \cite{galoogahi2017need}.
-FFTFormer, however, focuses on RealBlur and HIDE datasets, highlighting the need for careful consideration of domain when building deblurring VPR or SLAM systems.
+FFTFormer, however, focuses on RealBlur and HIDE datasets, highlighting the need for careful consideration of the domain when building deblurring VPR or SLAM systems.